andrewjkuo/scicheat/README.md

 # scicheat
-Basic analysis for working with a new dataset
+### Basic analytics for working with a new dataset